the-lords-of-the-roombas/laser-tag/report/project1.rst

 Controlling servo
 -----------------

-The servo is controlled entirely by the joystick.
+The servo is controlled entirely by the x-axis on the joystick.

 Hardware
 ........

-The servo signal is connected to the digital 9 pin on the Arduino board.
+The servo signal in is connected to the digital 9 pin on the Arduino board.

 Software
 ........